Embed This Data

 - 6.4% 5-year compound annual growth

 - FDI Inflow:

-Trade flows remain far below potential as broad-based commercial activity is still suppressed.
+Trade flows remain far below potential as the threat of violence suppresses broad-based commercial activity.
 Numerous non-tariff barriers add to the cost of trade.
 Iraq is open to foreign investment in principle, but bureaucratic inertia, policy uncertainty, and security concerns deter investment growth.
 State banks dominate credit markets, and the largely cash-based economy lacks the infrastructure of a fully functioning modern financial system.